Azshken/NFTGames/DEV_LOG.md

 19/02/2026
 - I've redeployed the contract on the PC I use different keystore account on PC and the laptop -> I couldn't commit/push the code from laptop without deployment.
+- Removed the merkletree safeguard it's redundant.
+Redeployed the contract and changed the frontend.